hcholm/makrell-py/README.md

 # Operators as functions
 a = 2 | {+ 3} | {* 5}  # 25

+# Pattern matching, user extensible through metaprogramming
+{match a
+    2
+        "two"
+    [_ 3|5]
+        "list with two elements, second is 3 or 5" _:str
+        "a string"
+    _
+        "something else"
+}

 # Custom operators with precedence levels
 {operator 😐 100
     $left + $right + 1}